Some people are called to the families of victims….

-Healing Communities Training helps churches identify ways they can action as healing agents for their congregants and community.
-Each action is built on existing strengths -- all located within the existing mission and ministry structure of their local church.
+Healing Communities Training helps churches identify ways they can act as healing agents for their congregants and community.
+Each action is built on existing strengths - all located within the existing mission and ministry structure of their local church.

 Becoming a Station of Hope includes:

-The congregation will organically prepare for the returning neighbors return to the community and congregation.
+- Resources & Connections: The congregation will organically prepare for the returning neighbors' return to the community and congregation.
 Congregations will be introduced to and connected with resources available in the community for persons and families impacted by incarceration as they “do life” with them.

-When you are interested in your congregation becoming a WOC Healing Community contact Reba Collins at allincommunity [at] wocumc.org.
+If you are interested in your congregation becoming a WOC Healing Community, contact Reba Collins at allincommunity [at] wocumc.org.